CCBlueX/Documentation/md/tutorials/script_installation.md

 ### Improving Script Performance

 LiquidBounce's script performance is significantly enhanced when using GraalVM compared to other JREs.
-Benchmark tests have shown that scripts run considerably faster with GraalVM. \
-To achieve optimal script performance, you have two options to use GraalVM:
+Benchmark tests have shown that scripts run considerably faster with GraalVM.
+You have two options to use GraalVM:

 1. **Using LiquidLauncher (Recommended)**
    - Open LiquidLauncher settings